 Fixed Term Exclusions

-Exclusions are used where a serious breach of school discipline occurs or where a pupil is causing persistent disruption to learning and teaching.
+Exclusions are used where a serious breach of school discipline occurs or where a pupil is causing persistent disruption to the smooth running of the school.
 The school has two levels of fixed term exclusion to reflect not only the seriousness of the breach of school discipline, but also the previous behaviour of the pupil concerned and the context.
 Each situation is judged on a case by case basis.

 External Fixed Term Exclusions are used for more serious breaches of school discipline or where a pupil has a record of previous serious incidents or persistent disruption to learning.
 Exclusions of this type are for a maximum of five school days.
 They are recorded on the exclusion log and on the child's record in school.
 Pupils returning from fixed term exclusion will have a readmission meeting in school with their parents/carers and may be subject to a Pastoral Support Plan (PSP) or other interventions designed to prevent further exclusions.